-A Bobcat is a wild feline with yellowish or reddish brown fur and a white belly.
-Black spots or streaks run throughout the Bobcat’s coat.
-The bobcat has tufted ears, large tufts of fur on its cheeks, long legs, and a short “bobbed” tail, which gives the cat its name.
+A bobcat is a wild feline with yellow or reddish-brown fur and a white belly.
+Black spots or streaks run throughout the bobcat’s coat.
+A bobcat has tufted ears, large tufts of fur on its cheeks, long legs, and a short “bobbed” tail, which gives the cat its name.

-Bobcats are roughly twice as big as the average house cat, weighing between 11 and 30 pounds (5-14 kg).
-They measure between 26 and 41 inches (66-104 cm) in length.
+A bobcat is roughly twice as big as the average house cat, weighing between 11 and 30 pounds (5-14 kg).
+Bobcats measure between 26 and 41 inches (66-104 cm) in length.
 Males are slightly larger than females.

 Bobcats are expert predators which have several adaptations that help them to catch their prey.